Search the Health Library

 Pancreas cancer is a complex and deadly disease requiring the integration and expertise of specialists from many medical and surgical disciplines.

-The multidisciplinary pancreas cancer clinic (PancMD) that brings together leading Johns Hopkins clinicians in oncology, radiation oncology, surgery, radiology, pathology, gastroenterology, and pain and palliative care, as well as nurses, nutritionists, social workers, and genetic counselors, was conceptualized by radiation oncologist Joseph Herman, M.D..
+The multidisciplinary pancreas cancer clinic (PancMD) that brings together leading Johns Hopkins clinicians in oncology, radiation oncology, surgery, radiology, pathology, gastroenterology, and pain and palliative care, as well as nurses, nutritionists, social workers, and genetic counselors.

-What he envisioned had never been tried before — anywhere.
 The Johns Hopkins Kimmel Cancer Center in Baltimore, where scientists have amassed many firsts in pancreas cancer, a relentless cancer that required visionary approaches, seemed the perfect match for such an innovative approach.
-What Herman envisioned was a team of experts, considered the best in their fields, coming together in one room, one day a week to review the records of pancreas cancer patients and determine the best course of treatment for each patient.
+What the team envisioned was a group of experts, considered the best in their fields, coming together in one room, two days a week to review the records of pancreas cancer patients and determine the best course of treatment for each patient.

 The PancMD clinic blazed new trails to become the model and also elevate pancreas cancer care to a new level here at the Kimmel Cancer Center and around the world.
 It has raised the bar for how cancer care should be delivered.